-Unsuccessful nominations can be carried forward one time to the next call for nominations.
+Unsuccessful nominations will no longer be carried forward to the next call for nominations.

 Prize selection process and conflict of interest statement for prize selection committees:

 - The NSSA issues the call for nominations and announces a review committee (TBA soon).

 - Each committee member considers the case for each candidate.